National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR)

-The report is then modified in accordance with the feedback provided by NIDRR personnel.
+The report is then modified in accordance with the feedback provided by NIDILRR personnel.

 The Formative Review Contractor emails the grantee the approved Formative Review Report and carbon copies the Project Officer and the Formative Review Contractor.
 The Project Officer then uploads the Formative Review Report into the the grantee’s electronic TRIM folder so it becomes part of the official grantee record.